jagprog5/dev-guide/README.md

 # Developer Guidelines

-Broad technical and non technical guidelines.
-Top level headers organized alphabetically.

 </center>

+This includes broad technical and non technical guidelines.
+The top level headers are organized alphabetically.

+- this is my opinion!
+- this is only a guide; understand the situation and use your judgment

 # Ask